 - Can be cured also in some cases, but it becomes difficult and 2 flaps can be mandatory plus liposculpture or local excisions must be combined

 Effect on infections

-- Reduction of chronic infections in 90% of the cases
+- Decrease in chronic infections in 90% of cases

 Effect on pain

 - The pain that appears after an adenomectomy can be eliminated after surgery if the neuromas are treated.